Flyingbolt: Assessment

 Jim Dreaper, Tom's son, was a schoolboy at the time and he recounted his thoughts on both Arkle and Flyingbolt to Hugh McIlvanney 30 years later.
 "It is foolish to say there can never be another steeplechaser as great as Arkle.
 There may have been one in the yard along with him.
 It is impossible to tell how fantastic Flyingbolt might have been if he had not contracted brucellosis."

+In an interview with Donn McClean on the Irish Field Podcast, “Leading The Field” in February 2024, Jim Dreaper revealed that “The Handicapper told my father that he could not bring himself to call Flyingbolt the equal of Arkle, he had him one pound below him, but he said that in all honesty he could not split them.
+And Pat Taaffe said that if it was a 3-mile race on heavy ground he wasn’t sure which he would have ridden, by which I think he meant he would probably have chosen Flyingbolt.”

 Tom Taaffe, son of Pat, and a Gold Cup winning trainer himself, remembers: "Daddy always maintained that there was nothing between the two of them.
 He might have liked Arkle more as a character, and he won three Gold Cups, but there was nothing between them."

 This would seem to tie in with the comment attributed to Pat in Ivor Herbert’s aforementioned book: “I suppose that one day Arkle and Flyingbolt will have to meet.
 It’ll be a terrible day for me.
 I couldn’t ride both and one would have to be beaten.”